charucoal/fp-mealmap/FP MealMap Website/README.md

 SETTING UP THE APPLICATION (ensure directory is set to 'FP MealMap Website/mealmap/webdata')
 - Run '/usr/local/bin/redis-server' in a new terminal (sets up Redis server)
 - Run 'celery -A webdata.simple_task.celery_app worker --loglevel=info' in another new terminal (sets up Celery)

-Note: to make use of the SMS, Email, Account Registration and Profile Update functionalities, you have to:
-1. Rename .env.example file to .env
-2. Add the relevant API details
-3. Uncomment the code section in views.py labelled as 'ASYNC COMMENTED OUT FOR NOW, UNCOMMENT WHEN NEEDED'
-4. Ensure your device has internet access

 RUNNING THE APPLICATION (ensure directory is set to 'FP MealMap Website/mealmap/webdata')
 - Run 'python manage.py runserver 127.0.0.1:8080' in another new terminal